ArthurCalvi/Classifieur-Bois/index.md

 2. How can I preprocess images for the neural net?

 Now that you have upload the images you should process them a bit to use the neural net.
 You may use this [Jupyter Notebook](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Classification_du_bois_pr%C3%A9paration_des_images.ipynb) to do it (Open it in Google Colab).
-This notebook rescale and reshape images of the 'IMAGES_brutes" folder to square images of *256x256* px in order to be processed by the neural net.
-You just have to follow the instructions of the notebook.
+This notebook rescales and reshapes images of the 'IMAGES_brutes" folder to square images of *256x256* px in order to be processed by the neural net.
+You just have to follow the instructions on the notebook.

 <p align="center">
 <img src="Images/preprocessing_images.PNG" alt="preprocessing_images" width="500"/>
 </p>

 3. How can I predict the nature of thoses images?

-Now that the images are ready you will predict the nature of theses images.
+Now that the images are ready you will predict the nature of these images.
 To do so, you will use this [Jupyter Notebook](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Neural_Net_Wood_Classifier.ipynb) (Open it in Google Colab).
-Again, you just have to follow the instructions of the notebook.
+Again, you just have to follow the instructions on the notebook.

 <p align="center">
 <img src="Images/prediction_process.PNG" alt="prediction_process" width="500"/>